almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-03-22-deploy-aks-with-terraform-and-oidc.md

 </figure>

 # TL;DR
 If you wanna jump straight into it, check out my GitHub repository for this project [here](https://github.com/rimlaban7/azure-kubernetes-service-terraform).
 This includes a step-by-step guide, including prerequisites, configuration and deployment of AKS using OIDC, Terraform, GitHub Actions.
+The goal of this project is to demonstrate the three (3) main points below:

+1. Use of OIDC for Microsoft Entra and GitHub Actions authentication,
+2. Use of Azure Storage Account as Terraform Backend for state storage, and
+3. Deployment of minimum viable product (MVP) Azure Kubernetes Service (AKS).

 # Flexibility, Portability and Security with Kubernetes, Terraform, GitHub, and OpenID Connect (OIDC)